Scalable Video Object Segmentation with Identification Mechanism: Related Work

-Recent works aim to achieve a better run-time and avoid using online fine-tuning.
-OSMN~\cite{osmn} employs one convolutional network to extract object embedding and another one to guide segmentation predictions.
-PML~\cite{pml} learns pixel-wise embedding with the nearest neighbor classifier, and VideoMatch~\cite{videomatch} uses a soft matching layer that maps the pixels of the current frame to the first frame in a learned embedding space.
-Following the above methods, FEELVOS~\cite{feelvos} and CFBI(+)~\cite{cfbi,cfbip,cfbip_workshop} extend the pixel-level matching mechanism by additionally matching between the current and previous frames.
-RGMP~\cite{rgmp} also gathers guidance information from both the first frame and the previous frame but uses a siamese encoder with two shared streams.
-Moreover, RPCM~\cite{rpcm} proposes a correction module to improve the reliability of pixel-level matching.
-Instead of using matching mechanisms, LWL~\cite{LWLVOS} proposes to use an online few-shot learner to learn to decode object segmentation.
+\textbf{Template-based Methods.} In order to circumvent the need for test-time fine-tuning, many researchers have treated annotated frames as templates and explored ways to use or match template features to track objects.
+For instance, OSMN~\cite{osmn} deploys a network that extracts an object embedding and another one that predicts segmentation based on said embedding.
+PML~\cite{pml} learns a pixel-wise embedding with the nearest neighbor classifier, whereas VideoMatch~\cite{videomatch} uses a matching layer to map pixels of the current frame to those of the annotated frame in a learned embedding space.
+Similarly, CFBI(+)\cite{cfbi,cfbip,yang2019going,yang2020cfbi+} and following works~\cite{rpcm,cho2022tackling} extend the pixel-level matching mechanism by locally matching with the previous frame~\cite{feelvos} and collaboratively matching background objects.
+RGMP\cite{rgmp} also harvests guidance information from both the first frame and the previous one, but using a siamese encoder with two shared streams.
+Additionally, RPCM~\cite{rpcm} proposes a correction module to bolster the reliability of pixel-level matching.
+Instead of using matching mechanisms, some methods~\cite{LWLVOS,mao2021joint} suggest using an online few-shot learner to identify features of the given object.

-Apart from the above methods, attention mechanisms have recently attracted more attention.
-STM~\cite{spacetime} and its following works (\eg, \cite{EGMN,KMN,seong2022video,cheng2021stcn}) leverage a memory network to embed past-frame predictions into memory and apply non-local attention mechanisms to propagate object information from the memory to the current frame.
-SST~\cite{sstvos} utilizes attention mechanisms differently, \ie, transformer blocks~\cite{transformer} are used to extract pixel-level affinity maps and spatial-temporal features.
-Such features are target-agnostic instead of target-aware like our S-LSTT since the mask information in past frames is not propagated and aggregated in transformer blocks.
+\textbf{Attention-based Methods.} Recent approaches have focused on modeling attention amongst video frames utilizing advanced attention mechanisms~\cite{att,transformer,nonlocal}, which facilitate the propagation of target information from segmented frames to the current frame.
+To achieve this, STM~\cite{spacetime} and its subsequent works (\eg, \cite{KMN,seong2022video,cheng2021stcn,cheng2022xmem,zhang2023boosting,rde_cvpr22}) employ a memory network to integrate past-frame predictions into memory and implement non-local attention mechanisms to propagate object information from the memory to the current frame.
+Differently, ISVOS~\cite{wang2023look} uses transformers~\cite{transformer} to introduce instance understanding with instance queries, which are object-agnostic.
+By contrast, our S-LSTT propagates and aggregates object information in past frames.